Label documents

 Manually label in the Google Cloud console

-In the Train tab, click a document to open the labeling tool.
+In the Train tab, select a document to open the labeling tool.

 In the following screenshot, the EMPL_SSN EMPLR_ID_NUMBER, EMPLR_NAME_ADDRESS, FEDERAL_INCOME_TAX_WH, SS_TAX_WH, SS_WAGES, and WAGES_TIPS_OTHER_COMP fields in the document have been assigned labels.

-Repeat this step for each line item by clicking NEW PARENT ENTITY for each new line item.
+Repeat this step for each line item by selecting New Parent Entity for each new line item.

-Parent / child entities are a Preview feature and only supported for tables with one layer of nesting.
+Parent-child entities are a preview feature and only supported for tables with one layer of nesting.
+Foundation models support three tiers of fields (grandparent, parent, child), so child entities can have one level of children.

 Quick tables